-Last updated on September 22, 2022 by Wandering our World
+Last updated on April 14, 2023 by Wandering our World

 Costa Rica is an absolutely gorgeous country with so much to do!
 This is especially true for bird watching, as the country is filled with many unique and beautiful birds to find.

 To help you on your birdwatching journey, let’s start with 15 of the most beautiful and rare birds in Costa Rica and where you can have the most luck finding them.

 1. Keel-billed Toucan

 This bird is probably the spitting image of what comes into your mind when you picture a toucan.
 With their dark back and sides, yellow chest, and beautiful multi-colored beak, it is no wonder bird watchers everywhere can’t get enough of these stunning creatures.

 To find them in Costa Rica, look at forests at a middle elevation such as the Arenal National Park or Virgin del Socorro.
 These birds are known to be playful and silly, so an avid watcher might get a good show!
 The best time of year to see these beautiful specimens will be in the summer.

 2. Fiery-billed Aracari

 Yet the appearance of the Fiery-billed Aracari may surprise you: black, red, and yellow plumage with a pretty red and black beak.
 No wonder they have “fiery-billed” in their name!

 The population of this lovely bird is sadly declining, although they are not yet a species of concern.
 This bird breeds only in southern Costa Rica and western Panama, making habitat loss a grave threat.

 3. Mangrove Hummingbird

 While there are technically over 80 bird species that are nearly endemic to Costa Rica, there are only six that are completely endemic.
 This means they can only be found in Costa Rica, and one of these is the stunning Mangrove Hummingbird.

 At this time, they can only be found in the mangroves along the Pacific coast of Costa Rica.
 If you see one, you definitely got lucky with a sighting of a fantastic bird.

 4. Coppery-headed Emerald

 Similar to the Mangrove, the Coppery-headed Emerald is a hummingbird with exquisite coloring.
 As the name suggests, they are covered in brilliant emerald feathering that slowly gives way to a head colored in copper.

 This bird can be found in lower to middle elevation, and has been regularly spotted at sites such as Monteverde or Mirador Cinchona.

 5. Black-cheeked Ant-Tanager

 Next up on our list is another of the only six species endemic to Costa Rica.
 The Black-cheeked Ant Tanager is a member of the cardinal family, and is commonly found in the jungle undergrowth.

 You will find this bird exclusively in the rain forests of the Osa Peninsula, where their distinctive and noisy call can be heard.
 With practice, you’ll learn to identify and follow their unique voice.

 6. White-throated Magpie Jay

 They are known for their distinctive “spikes” or feathers curling off the top of their head.
 The back of these birds is a light blue, while the stomach and chest are a lovely white.

 The white-throated Magpie Jay is not threatened or endangered, making it easy to find at a variety of sights from the Manuel Antonio National Park to the Osa Peninsula.